-Note: This blog is the first in a monthly co-authored blog series written jointly by Charlotte O’Donnelly, Research Associate at Blue Hill Research, and Matt Louden, Brand Journalist at MOBI.
+Note: This blog is the first in a monthly co-authored series written by Charlotte O’Donnelly, Research Associate at Blue Hill Research, and Matt Louden, Brand Journalist at MOBI.
 MOBI is a mobility management platform that enables enterprises to centralize, comprehend, and control their entire device ecosystems.

 Once upon a time, enterprise mobility was much simpler.
 Sounds like a fairy tale given today’s business technology landscape, right?
 As mobility enters 2017 full-tilt, rapid evolution and change will only add to an ever-growing list of industry terms and acronyms that can leave your head spinning.
 Here are ten must-know mobility abbreviations you’re sure to see in 2017: